chrisgrieser/nvim-rip-substitute/README.md

 - Automatic prefill of the search term: cursorword in normal mode, and the selected text in visual mode.
-- Quality-of-Life features: prefill-text is automatically escaped, capture groups tokens can be automatically added.
+- Quality-of-Life features: prefill-text is automatically escaped, capture groups tokens can be automatically added, popup window adapts to length of input.
 - History of previous substitutions.
 - Performant: Even in a file with 5000 lines and thousands of matches, still performs blazingly fast.™